OurFutures are excited to be adding the Health4Life program to our suite of evidence-based, curriculum-aligned online health modules!

 Health4Life was evaluated via a large trial in >6600 students from 71 schools across NSW, QLD, and WA.
 Students who completed the Health4Life modules had greater knowledge about risk behaviours (up to 2 years later), improved behavioural intentions, and improved mental health outcomes in the short-term.
 Feedback from participating students and teachers was positive.
 For example, 88% of students felt that the skills and information in the program would help them to be healthy and 83% of teachers rated the educational quality of the program positively.

-Stay tuned as we add this engaging, innovative program to our website in the coming weeks!
+Stay tuned as we add this engaging, innovative program to our website in the upcoming weeks!

 For more information on Health4Life, head here.